arvidn/libtorrent/docs/manual.rst

 The destructor of session will notify all trackers that our torrents have been shut down.
 If some trackers are down, they will time out.
 All this before the destructor of session returns.
-So, it's adviced that any kind of interface (such as windows) are closed before destructing the sessoin object.
+So, it's advised that any kind of interface (such as windows) are closed before destructing the session object.
 Because it can take a few second for it to finish.
 The timeout can be set with ``set_settings()``.